Sofia Carson: Other ventures

 In August 2019, Carson was designated as the first Global Ambassador of the Latin Grammy Cultural Foundation.
-Her role includes advocating, promoting, and increasing awareness of the foundation's mission and educational programs.
-Since its establishment five years ago, the Latin Grammy Cultural Foundation has donated more than US$5 million in scholarships, grants, musical instrument donations, and educational events in the United States and Ibero-America.
+Her role includes advocating, promoting, and increasing awareness of the foundation's mission and its charitable programs.

 In January 2020, Carson was named the new global ambassador of beauty brand Revlon.
 In June 2020, Revlon released Carson's own collection, the Revlon x Sofia Carson collection, which includes lipsticks and nail polishes.
 In October 2020, she was named a UNICEF Ambassador.
 On February 28, 2021, she hosted the Hollywood Foreign Press Association Golden Globes Red Carpet Pre-Show.
 In April 2021, Revlon released a new fragrance for Carson, called One Heart.
-In 2022, she partnered with the Latin Grammy Cultural Foundation to announce the Sofia Carson Scholarship which will fund a bachelor's degree at Berklee College of Music.
+In 2022, she partnered with the Latin Grammy Cultural Foundation to announce the Sofia Carson Scholarship, which will fund a bachelor's degree at Berklee College of Music.
+For her philanthropic efforts, in 2023 she was named Global Advocate of the Year by the United Nations Correspondent Association and received the award from António Guterres, Secretary General of the United Nations.